 In the world of online commerce, content is king.
 You need content that attracts attention to sell products or promote brands.
-And good images are key in beating the competition.
+And good images are key to beating the competition.

 Plus, you can tailor each generated image to match your content.
-And because there are so many variables, your rivals will unlikely search for the same thing.
+And because there are so many variables, your competitors will unlikely generate the same thing.

-Features of Jasper Art
+Jasper Art Features

 Jasper Art is a single-purpose program.
 It uses AI to generate images from text prompts.
 That’s the main feature.
 But Jasper Art has two modes from which you can generate images:

-Be specific with your description.
-Type in specific animals or objects.
-But group nouns are also okay.
+Using group nouns is also okay.
 If you type in “fruit,” it gives you a selection of fruit.
 You don’t need to type “apples, oranges, kiwis,” etc.

 You can also use famous characters and celebrities as your subject.
-As we’ve suggested, famous actors are no problem for Jasper Art.
+As suggested, famous actors are no problem for Jasper Art.
 Jasper uses AI technology to create images that resemble that person.